wmhilton-stoplight/platform-docs/2.-workspaces/o.group-access.md

 Use a combination of group visibility type (public and internal) and roles to assign access to sets of projects organized in [groups](m.groups.md).

 ## Group Visibility & Access
-Similar to [project visibility](l.project-roles.md), group visibility defines what account types can see or join a group.
+Similar to [project visibility](l.project-access.md), group visibility defines which users can see a group and its projects.
 It also impacts what kinds of projects can belong to that group.

 **Public** groups, and any public projects in them, are visible to everyone, including logged-out users.
 Use public groups to organize your public-facing API documentation.